Black Dog Cafe

 The Best Things Are Hardest to Find

 It was just lying there so fresh, so unaware of the heat; so joyful with that insolent blue and purple in a sea of neutral colors.
 With a beautiful porch and a little garden with some tables, a big sign gave this small treasure a name: “Black Dog.”

 “That’s a Led Zeppelin reference,” I thought to myself, while my feet forced their way into the house.
 It was magical, exactly the kind of place where I would like to hang out with my friends or girlfriend.
 It was a café that offered a bite to eat, a beer, an iced tea or a glass of wine.
 It had live music, which was great for a bohemian night out.
 It had amazing soda-pop (avocado pop is heavenly), board games, nice and tasteful decoration, and that great music.
 They put so much effort into bringing culture to people through their literary nights, concert nights, and open mic nights.
 It was amazing!

 New Friends and New Experiences

 I made some new friends there.
-My close pal César and I hung out there on my birthday, where we met Justin, a great guy who we talked to about, philosophy, poetry, people, music, and shared a few stories about girlfriends.
+My close pal César and I hung out there on my birthday, where we met Justin, a great guy who we talked to about philosophy, poetry, people, and music, and shared a few stories about girlfriends.
 I hope he’s doing great now, wherever he is!